 Graduates of the Political Science and International Relations program have gone on to complete graduate programs in politics and other fields at prestigious universities such as Harvard University, the College of Europe, the London School of Economics and Political Science, Princeton University, Oxford University, Stanford University, and the University of Pennsylvania.
 Graduates have gone on to careers in European and North American universities, non-governmental organizations, national ministries, European Union institutions, corporations, and private companies.

-Required Courses (5 courses)
+Required Courses (4 courses)

 POS 1001 Introduction to Politics

 POS 1002 Introduction to Global Politics

-POS 1[4-9]NN Topics in Contemporary Politics

-or POS 1004 Model UN Preparation

 POS 2013 Comparative Politics

 or EUR 2013 Comparative Politics

 POS 2002 Foreign Policy Analysis (WIC)

 Elective Courses

 Three courses out of the following: